 - Interview beekeepers and pesticide applicators

-ODA often works with Oregon State University (OSU) and beekeepers to identify whether bee kills or die-offs are pesticide related, or the result of poor nutrition, parasites, disease, or other factors.
-In certain instances, dead bees are analyzed by the ODA laboratory for pesticide residues.
+ODA often works with Oregon State University (OSU) and beekeepers to identify whether bee kills or die-offs are related to pesticides, or the result of poor nutrition, parasites, disease, or other factors.
+In certain instances, dead bees collected by ODA investigators are analyzed by the ODA laboratory for pesticide residues.
 Unless directed by ODA Pesticide Enforcement staff, do not handle or collect dead bees prior to their arrival.
 Due to sampling protocols and chain of custody processes, ODA may not use lab analysis of bees collected by community members as a basis for an enforcement action.
 If you encounter a bee death during the evening or over the weekend, ODA asks that you take photos and document as much detail about the situation as you can.

 When to contact ODA

 Alleged pesticide-related incidents must be reported in a timely manner.
-This is because pesticide residues break down over time, bee carcasses degrade, crops are harvested, memories fade, or pesticide application information may not be available.
+This is because pesticide residues break down over time, bee carcasses degrade, crops are harvested, memories fade, or pesticide application information may no longer be available.

 How to contact ODA